Skip to content

 />

-As with prefetch, the browser will fetch and cache the resource but not execute.
+As with prefetch, the browser will fetch and cache the resource, but not execute.
 Preload is also only concerned with the current page.
 It’s not to be used for resources that might be required later during subsequent navigation.

 The modulepreload keyword